mtukman/mercedtool/README.md

-# mercedtool

-## Requirments for the Merced Carbon Tool
+# Merced Conservation and Carbon Accounting Tool
-1. 16 GB of RAM and 10 GB of free disk space
-2. ArcGIS Pro 2.1 (later versions will run on ArcMap)

 ## Instructions for installing and running the Merced Carbon tool